zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\doc\ISession.ts

   - authTypeOrder - This property is used to hold the order of authentication types.
 It is currently populated by hard-coded login and is only used in AbstractRestClient.constructor & AbstractRestClient.buildOptions.
 There is no reason to change this property.
-AuthOrder.putTopAuthInSession should populate authTypeOrder's set of values based on customer input.
-The only change for authTypeOrder will be to remove the comment that states that this property is hard-coded.
+However, a new property must be added to cache the complete set of available credentials within the session object .

-    - **Modify authTypeOrder ? <span style="color:orange">Yes</span>**
+    - **Modify authTypeOrder ? <span style="color:orange">Yes - done</span>**

 - packages\zosuss\src\SshBaseHandler.ts

   - process - This function explicitly sets a property named **supportedAuthTypes** to AUTH_TYPE_BASIC.
 It is unclear why there is no option in this logic to use an ssh-key.
+While enabling SSH to also adhere to a customer-specified authentication order might be beneficial, it will not be done at this time to limit the scope of these efforts.
-    - **Modify process ? <span style="color:cyan">Maybe</span>**
+    - **Modify process ? <span style="color:green">No</span>**

   packages\zosuss\src\Shell.ts

   - connect - This function explicitly checks for an ssh key (first) or a password (second) in a hard-coded fashion.
 If we want the user's authOrder to apply to ssh connections, this function must call the proposed combination of AuthOrder.cacheCredsAndAuthOrder and AuthOrder.putTopAuthInSession to to make the right authentication choice.
+This will not be done at this time to limit the scope of these efforts.
-    - **Modify connect ? <span style="color:orange">Yes</span>**
+    - **Modify connect ? <span style="color:green">No</span>**

 ## Functions that reference rejectUnauthorized may need modification